tantsandras/mm/content/podcastEpisodesFolder/2020-06-28-russian-spies.md

 month: June
 images:
   - image: /imgUploads/chepiga_boshirov.jpg
-    alt: Side by side photos of Col Chepiga and Mr Boshirov
+    alt: Side by side comparison of Col Chepiga and Mr Boshirov.
   - image: /imgUploads/1200px-forensic_tent_at_the_maltings-_salisbury_-cropped-.jpg
     alt: Forensic tent around the bench where Yulia and Skripal was found unconscious.